BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/using_libraries.md

 # Removing Markers

-- Markers can be removed by calling `remove()` on the marker object
+- Markers can be removed by calling the `.remove()` method on the marker object

 ```js
 let marker = L.marker([51.5, -0.09]).addTo(mymap);